 - focus on potential study, career and personal development options and goals

-- to demonstrate your readiness for promotion or for development opportunities
+- demonstrate your readiness for promotion or for development opportunities.

 You may come across a PDP process as part one of your level one modules.
 If you're not introduced to PDP via your level one module(s), or are starting at a different level or between modules, you may find it useful to look at the PDP process and resources.

 This video introduces you to the Personal Development Planning process and highlights how it can be used to develop different aspects of your life.

 What's it all about?160

 Personal development planning is a process, which can help you to achieve your goals in three key areas.